wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 - What is Retrieval Augmented Generation (RAG)
 - Building an end-to-end RAG pipeline with Semantic Kernel
 - A practical approach to validating the RAG pipeline
-- Optimizing retrieval for RAG
+- Evaluating the RAG pattern with user research sessions
 - Variations on the RAG pattern

 Let's start by discussing Retrieval Augmented Generation (RAG) and learning what components are involved in this pattern.

 ## What is Retrieval Augmented Generation (RAG)

 Retrieval Augmented Generation (RAG) is a pattern in which you use information from an external source as extra context information when generating a response to a prompt.

 The RAG pattern is a form of in-context learning we discussed in [#s](#few-shot-learning).
 You can use RAG for many scenarios.
 But you're most likely using RAG to answer users' questions. [#s](#rag-pattern-architecture) shows the structure of the RAG pattern.